manbradcalf/nd0191-c1-myreads/README.md

 - query: `<String>`
 - Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects.
 - These books do not know which shelf they are on.
 They are raw results only.
 You'll need to make sure that books have the correct state while on the search page.

+## Components

+### `App.js`

+This component is the root component of the application is is responsible for the state of the shelves.
+When the state is updated by callbacks, it updates the server and passes the updated state to the `Search` and `Shelves` components as props

+### `Search.js`

+This component takes in the 3 different bookshelves as props and handles the state of the `searchResults`.
+When `searchResults` are updated, it maps the `book.shelf` property according to the shelves provided as props by the caller (App.js in this case)

+### `Shelves.js`

+This component takes in the 3 different bookshelves as props and uses them to populate a list of `<Shelf/>` components.
+It also contains a button used to navigate to the `<Search/>` componenet

+### `Shelf.js`

+This component takes in a list of Books who share a common `shelf`.
+The displayable name of that shelf is passed in via the `shelfName` prop.
+The `books` passed in should all share the same `book.shelf` property, mapped upstream by the caller (App.js in this case).
+It then populates a list of Book componenets using the `books` prop.

+### Book.js

+This component takes in all of the book data, including title, author, and shelf, and renders a Book that can be displayed in either Search results or the home page.
+It tracks the `shelf` state, and when that state is updated, calls back the `onBookMoved` function so the App component can update the shelves accordingly.

 ## Important